 Calvary is a non-denominational Christian church located in Grand Rapids, Michigan.
 Our desire is to be Christ’s Church in this place: a living community of worship that is caring, serving, witnessing and maturing into the people God wants us to be.

-We gather each Sunday morning for worship at 9:00 & 10:45am, and also gather at many other times throughout each week for learning, fellowship and service.
+We gather each Sunday morning for worship, and also gather at many other times throughout each week for learning, fellowship and service.

 When people ask who Calvary Church is, we respond that we are and desire to be Christ’s church in this place.
 The church is different than any other institution on earth, it is the only institution that Christ Himself promised to build (Matthew 16:18).
 So the church is the mission of Christ, which means that He is doing something in us communally.
 Christ not only saves individual believers, but is forming a people for His own possession (1 Peter 2:9).

 The church is a concrete community that engages in practices such as assembling, maturing, serving, caring and witnessing.
 These five practices help us understand how the church’s theological identity is experienced and expressed.
 They provide direction to both newcomers and members of Calvary as they seek to be involved in God’s work here.

 A Gathered Assembly

 We assemble as a church from diverse backgrounds and cultures to confess Jesus as Lord in worship, to hear God speak from His Word and to identify with Christ in communion and baptism.
 Our gathering together on Sundays as a large body is central to everything we are and do as a church.